austinard1/MachineLearning/assignment_3/README.txt

 6. Perform the desired task using the instructions below.

-optimization -t <task_option> -p <problem>
+unsupervised -c <clustering option> -dr <dimensionality reduction option> -nn (flag to perform NN analysis)

+Clustering options...

+k_means = Generate plots/results for K-Means clustering
+em = Generate plots/results for EM clustering

-Task options...
+Dimensionality Reduction options...

-tune_problem = Generate tuning plots for tuning optimization problem listed in <problem> arg tuning_plots = Generate tuning plots for tuning optimization algorithms for a problem listed in <problem> arg complexity_graph = Generate complexity analysis for problem listed in <problem> arg performance_graph = Generate performance analysis for problem listed in <problem> arg

-Problem options....

-knapsack = Knapsack
-four_peaks = Four Peaks
-k_colors = Max K-Colors
+pca = Generate plots/results for Principal Component Analysis ica = Generate plots/results for Independent Component Analysis rp = Generate plots/results for Random Projection fa = Generate plots/results for Factor Analysis

+NOTE: Combining both a clustering and DR option will show results for the combination (see examples below)

-neural_network = Neural Network weight optimization
+Neural Network flag...

-NOTE: Neural network problem only has task options tuning_plots and performance_graph
+The -nn flag will generate neural network results for all algorithms in the class of the other input argument (either cluster or DR)
+This means that for clustering neural network results, any clustering option can be passed in alongside the -nn flag (see examples below)

+Here is an example of generating the results for just K-means

+unsupervised -c k_means

+Here is an example of generating the results for just Random Projection

+unsupervised -dr rp

+Here is an example of generating the combination results for ICA followed by EM

+unsupervised -dr ica -c em

-Here is an example of generating the tuning plots for all algorithms for the four peaks problem
+Here is an example of generating the neural network results for all dimensionality reduction algorithms

-optimization -t tuning_plots -p four_peaks
+unsupervised -dr pca -nn

-Here is an example of generating the complexity analysis plot for the Max K-Colors problem
+Here is an example of generating the neural network results for all clustering algorithms

-optimization -t complexity_graph -p k_colors
+unsupervised -c em -nn